 Lately, folks have been asking me for an on-premise VoIP gateway with eight FXO ports.
 So we made it.
 Can you guess why people wanted it?
-We actually we created three flavors of these analog-trunking devices (keep reading)…
+We actually created three flavors of these analog-trunking devices (keep reading)…

 There is something special about the dual-Ethernet gateways: they can morph into enterprise session border controllers (eSBCs) when the business decides to go All-IP.